kubernetes/enhancements/keps/sig-scheduling/5927-distributed-tracing-in-kube-scheduler/README.md

 **The Scheduler as the first adopter of KEP-5915:** The kube-scheduler is a natural first consumer of this pattern.
 It is the most prominent asynchronous component in the Pod lifecycle — it watches for unscheduled Pods and reconciles them independently of the original API request.
 Adopting KEP-5915's `ExtractContext` and Span Link pattern here serves as a concrete, high-value proof point for the async trace context propagation standard.
 Success in the Scheduler paves the way for adoption in other async consumers (Kubelet, kube-controller-manager, custom operators).

-When the API Server handles a Pod creation request, it injects the current trace context (from the HTTP request's `traceparent` header) into the Pod's annotations (e.g., `tracing.k8s.io/traceparent`) using KEP-5915's `InjectContext`.
+The design of trace context injection in the API Server does not impact this proposal.
+The scheduler extracts trace context from Pod annotations to create Span Links, and re-injects its own context after binding using KEP-5915's helpers.
+KEP-5915 proposes that when the API Server handles a Pod creation request, it injects the current trace context (from the HTTP request's `traceparent` header) into the Pod's annotations (e.g., `tracing.k8s.io/traceparent`) using KEP-5915's `InjectContext`.

 When the Scheduler picks up the Pod: